bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 We can do that.
 Right now, so what we found in practice is that usually what happens is you screw up, I take your money, and I feel really sorry about it, and I try to give it back to you.
 Right?
-So, the current scheme is actually a little bit too harsh for the world that we actually live in, because we rarely see people actually trying to cheat, and we often see them do it accidentally because they're a store from backups and oops, that was bad, right?
+So, the current scheme is actually a little bit too harsh for the world that we actually live in, because we rarely see people actually trying to cheat, and we often see them do it accidentally because they're a store from backups and, that was bad, right?
 With the LN symmetry approach, simply if you screw up, I just fix up, right?
 There's no massive penalty for you doing so.
 The danger is then, have I created an incentive problem where you might try to cheat because it doesn't cost you anything?